evelinawahlstrom/TheTraveller-client/README.md

 I am currently working on this project to showcase my skills on both frontend + backend, making a fullstack application.

+I wanted to create a "instagram for travellers".
+I myself, love to travel and connect with new people.
+The thought is to show places a person been to through both images and also text, to tip fellow travellers on genuine experiences.

 ## User stories

 1. As a user I want to be able to register with an email + password